autumntrail/term-deposit-subscription/README.md

 In this project, we explored different models for binary classification to predict whether a customer would subscribe to a term deposit following a marketing call.
 The models we evaluated included Logistic Regression, Random Forests, Gradient Boosting, XGBoost, and Neural Networks.
 We started by splitting the data into training and test sets, and then used Bayesian Optimisation to fine-tune the hyperparameters, ensuring that each model was optimised for performance.

-Due to the imbalanced nature of the dataset, we prioritised the ROC-AUC score as the main metric for evaluating model effectiveness, while also using confusion matrices to gain deeper insights.
-In addition to ROC-AUC, we compared other performance metrics such as accuracy, precision, recall, and F1 scores.
+Due to the imbalanced nature of the dataset, we prioritised the ROC-AUC score as the main metric for evaluating model effectiveness, while also using confusion matrices to gain additional insights.
+In addition to ROC-AUC, we assessed other performance metrics such as accuracy, precision, recall, and F1 scores.
 We also considered factors like data complexity, model interpretability, and computational resources during model selection.

-Based on our evaluation, XGBoost emerged as the best-performing model for predicting customer subscriptions in the bank marketing campaign.
+Based on our evaluation, XGBoost emerged as the best-performing model for predicting customer subscriptions.
 It provided a good balance between predictive accuracy and practical considerations such as interpretability.
-While no model can deliver perfect predictions, XGBoost performed well across key metrics and offered the best trade-off between precision, recall, and ROC-AUC, making it well-suited for handling the imbalanced nature of the dataset.
+While no model delivered perfect predictions, XGBoost performed well across key metrics and offered the best trade-off between precision, recall, and ROC-AUC, making it well-suited for handling the imbalanced nature of the dataset.

 Below are the performance results of the XGBoost classifier on the test set:

 | Algorithm | ROC-AUC | Accuracy | Precision | Recall | F1 Score
 |-----------|-----------|-----------|-----------|-----------|-----------|